evincarofautumn/hap-hs/README.md

 # Hap

-This is a simple Haskell implementation of the Hap programming language.
+This is a simple Haskell [re]implementation of the [Hap programming language](https://github.com/evincarofautumn/hap).